w1ne/stringtune/stringtune/content/en/posts/how-digital-tuners-work/index.md

 Choose Your Tuner
 -----------------

 The first step is selecting the right tuner for your instrument.
-Chromatic tuners work for any instrument, while guitar/bass tuners are optimized for those instruments.
+Chromatic tuners work for any instrument, like [stringtune.com](https://stringtune.com), while guitar/bass tuners are optimized for those instruments.
 Violin and wind instrument tuners are also available.
 Consider display size and rotation, price, microphone quality and battery life.

 Power On and Activate
 ---------------------